League-of-Foundry-Developers/foundryvtt-dnd5e-lang-de/README.md

-Previous versions were by previous maintainers, including Hydroxi and ThoGri back on Gitlab, before Fallayn took over maintenance and transferred the module to Github the League.
-Thanks for all of your work!
+Previous versions were by previous maintainers, including Hydroxi and ThoGri back on Gitlab, before Fallayn took over maintenance and transferred the module to Github and the League.
+Thanks for all of your work, everyone!

 ## Contributing & adding translations